Why SQL is Useful for Marketers

 What is SQL?

 SQL is a database language (Structured Query Language) that’s used to pull information from a database.
 Every action your customers take is captured in a customer database somewhere.
-Knowing how to use SQL allows you to retrieve just about any data you could ever want to know about your customers.
+Knowing how to use SQL allows you to retrieve just about any kind of data you could ever want to know about your customers.

 Imagine you had an Excel spreadsheet that contained every possible bit of data you have about your customers – what plans they’re on, how often they’ve bought from you, when they signed up, what marketing campaign they saw when they signed up, every action they’ve taken on your website or within your application… what could you do with that data?